barbarer/py4e-int/_sources/network/beautifulSoup.rst

 .. activecode:: bs_get_mini_nav_href
     :language: python3

-    This will print the first "href" inside each list item (li) with a class of "menu-item".
+    This will print the first "href" inside each list item (li) with a class of "menu-item-has-children".
     ~~~~
     import requests
     from bs4 import BeautifulSoup